Wednesday, May 1, 2024

 Verse 44 would be about Antony’s attempt to conquer Parthia in 36 BC.

-“And he shall plant the tens of his palace between the seas in the glorious Holy Mountain” in verse 45 is kind of the core of this whole theory.
+“And he shall plant the tents of his palace between the seas in the glorious Holy Mountain” in verse 45 is kind of the core of this whole theory.

 I have a long history of feeling this is about the Antonia Fortress, even way back when I had a standard Futurist/Antichrist view of this passage I felt the Antonia Fortress was relevant to this typologically as the symbol of Roman oppression within Jerusalem.
 And then I argued this referred to the Antonia Fortress when building my old argument for this being about Augustus even though it made no sense for Augustus to name a fortress after Antony.